aseminjakiw/functionalCsharp/README.md

         : $"{angle} is outside the range of 0° zu 180°"; // error result
 ```

 The magic happens inside the ``Apply()`` function.
-It does the following:
+How does it work?
 It unwraps all fields of the input tuple.
 This only works if all of them
 are of the Type ``Validation<...,TError>`` where ``TError`` can be any type but
 all field must have the SAME type.
-If all fields are in OK state, ``Apply()``
+The compiler will complain otherwise.
+If
-calls the provided function.
-Otherwise, it will combine alle the errors
+all fields are in OK state, ``Apply()`` calls the provided function.
-and returns them.
+Otherwise, it will combine alle the errors and returns them.